The Best Elements of Email Signature Marketing

-Everyone in your company sends thousands of emails a year.
+Everyone in your company sends thousands of business emails a year.
 This equates to a vast source of marketing opportunities that your company can capitalize on with the humble email signature.
-Email signatures can increase your social reach, promote your latest content, keep your brand consistent across all emails, and increase the ROI of your key marketing campaigns.
+Email signature marketing can:

-Now, before we jump ahead, we need to be clear that we’re not talking about what are classed as “marketing emails” but “transactional ones”.
+Now, we need to be clear that we’re not talking about what are classed as “marketing emails” but “transactional ones”.
 What’s the difference you ask?

-Marketing emails come with commercial messages that are to be used for commercial purposes and are sent in bulk to groups of contacts.
+Marketing emails come with commercial messages that are used for commercial purposes.
+They are are often sent in bulk to groups of contacts.
 Examples would be monthly newsletters or a product launch announcement.

 Transactional emails are one-to-one messages that contain information relevant to each recipient.
 Every email sent will be to individuals rather than a large list.